generalgope/generalgope.github.io/README.md

-# generalgope.github.io
+# generalgope.github.

-Use above link
+Site is not online yet